HarleyGilpin/groml-support-plugin/README.md

 ## 📁 File Extension

-- `.toml` — Groml uses the `.toml` extension for compatibility.
+- Groml uses the `.groml` extension for compatibility.
 This plugin distinguishes Groml from standard TOML for proper handling.

 ---